'Bad math': Airlines' COVID safety analysis challenged by expert

 "It was bad math.
 1.2 billion passengers during 2020 is not a fair denominator because hardly anybody was tested.
 How do you know how many people really got infected?" he said.
 "The absence of evidence is not evidence of absence."

-IATA believes its calculation remains a "relevant and credible" sign of low risk, a spokesman said in response to requests for comment from the industry body and its top medic Powell.
+IATA maintains that its calculation is a "relevant and credible" sign of low risk, a spokesman said in response to requests for comment from the organisation and its top medic Powell.

 "We've not claimed it's a definitive and absolute number."